 Product development included the revolutionary Display Reveal and two variations of two-sided Panel Hooks.
 Patents were issued by the USPTO on the Rod-End Hanger and two earlier versions of the Panel Hook line of hooks.

-This was a year of product development with the introduction of the Grid Ceiling Wall Hanger, the Rod-End Hanger, the End Caps for the Classic Wall Track, and two Counter-Weight Stabilizers, one each for cables and rods.
+This was a year of picture hanging systems development with the introduction of the Grid Ceiling Wall Hanger, the Rod-End Hanger, the End Caps for the Classic Wall Track, and two Counter-Weight Stabilizers, one each for cables and rods.
 However, much more significant were the joint introductions of the Panel Hook, One-Sided, Wide and a clip for the Panel Hook product line.

 The third generation Mini Hook, introduced in 2012 was granted patent status by the USPTO.